-•All children who have allergies must fill out a "Medication Consent Form" an "Individualized Health Care Plan" and a "Individual Allergy and Anaphylaxis Emergency Plan".
+•All children who have allergies must fill out a "Medication Consent Form" (for each medication provided) an "Individualized Health Care Plan" and a "Individual Allergy and Anaphylaxis Emergency Plan".
 This must be submitted to the Site Director two weeks prior to the start of the program.
-The member cannot attend the program without the beforementioned forms.
+The member cannot attend the program without the before- mentioned forms.